20 Best Things to Do in Japan

 If neon lights, bumpin’ loud music, and robotic performances sound like your kind of thing, you might want to consider visiting this “only in Japan” restaurant.

-Situated in Shinjuku, the perfect place to enjoy some nightlife in Tokyo, Robot Restaurant opened in 2012 and has since earned a wild international reputation.
+Situated in Shinjuku, the perfect place to enjoy some nightlife in Tokyo, Samurai Restaurant (formerly known as the Robot Restaurant) has earned a wild international reputation.

 This themed restaurant is a spot for controlled madness, making it the perfect place to loosen up and humorously enjoy the Japanese culture.